fajran/tongseng/README.md

 1. Run your TUIO-based multitouch application
 2. Start touching your touchpad!

-By default, `tongseng` will send the TUIO messages to localhost at port 3333.
-If you want to use another host/port, mention them in the parameter.
+By default, Tongseng will send the TUIO messages to localhost at port 3333.
+If you want to use another host/port, mention them in the parameters.

     $ ./tongseng host port